cogdevtools/WTools/README.md

 # WTools
-WTools is a Matlab® based toolbox & EEGLab plugin for wavelet based time-frequency analysis.
+WTools is a Matlab® based toolbox & EEGLab plugin for wavelet-based time-frequency analysis.
-It provides also a variety of plotting and data export utilities.
+Additionally, it provides a variety of plotting and data export utilities.

 ## Dependencies
 WTools requires [EEGLab 2019](https://eeglab.org) to be installed.

 ## Installation
-WTools can be used as a standalone application or can be copied in the plugins directory of EEGLab from which it will be then available under [Tools]->[WTools (wavelet analysis)].
+WTools can be used as a standalone application or can be copied into the plugins directory of EEGLab from which it will be then available under [Tools]->[WTools (wavelet analysis)].

-## Execution as standalone application
+## Execution as a standalone application
-From the Matlab®'s Command Window, change directory to the WTools project and run 'wtools'.
+From the Matlab®'s Command Window, change the directory to the WTools project and run 'wtools'.
 Typing 'wtools help' will display the following information:

 > WTools v2.0.0 - December 2023